cyberjunky/python-garminconnect/README.md

 I wrote this for testing and playing with all available/known API calls.
 If you run it from the python-garmin connect directory it will use the library code beneath it, so you can develop without reinstalling the package.

-The documenting also demostrate a way to do session saving and reusing.
+The code also demostrate how to implement session saving and re-using of the cookies.

 You can set enviroment variable with your credentials like so:
 ```